Head and Neck Cancer: The Basics

 • If cancer cells are in other areas of the body.

-Stages range from stage I (smallest, most confined tumors) to stage IV (tumors that have spread to other areas of the body, also called metastatic cancer).
+Stages range from stage I (one) to stage IV (four).
+Stage I are the smallest, most confined tumors and stage IV are tumors that have spread to other areas of the body, also called metastatic cancer.
 The stage and type of cancer will guide your treatment plan.

 Treatment

-Head and neck cancers are treated in a variety of ways depending on where the tumor is, the stage of the tumor, and how healthy the patient is.
-In general, the following treatments may be used:
+Head and neck cancers are treated in different ways based on where the tumor is, the stage of the tumor, and how healthy the patient is.
+In general, these treatments may be used:

-• Surgery with the goal of removing the entire tumor and some surrounding healthy tissue.
-You may need reconstructive surgery to save function and appearance.
+• Surgery: The goal is to remove the whole tumor and some healthy tissue around it.
+You may need reconstructive surgery to save function (how the area works) and appearance (how the area looks).

-• Chemotherapy is the use of medication to kill cancer cells.
-It may be given with radiation to help the radiation work better, which is called radiosensitization.
+• Chemotherapy: The use of medication to kill cancer cells.
+It may be given with radiation to help the radiation work better, this is called radiosensitization.

 This article is a basic guide to head and neck cancer.
-You can learn more about your type of cancer and treatment by using the links below:
+You can learn more about your type of head and neck cancer and treatment by using the links below:

 Treatment Options for Head and Neck Cancers